 Remote employees in different geographies and time zones need a system in place that allows them to make the purchases they need quickly and efficiently so they can make progress with their work.

 Many businesses use legacy processes to manage employee spending, such as shared corporate cards.
 This requires team members to operate from the same office, so that they can borrow a shared card when they need to make a purchase.

 Because they work in a different location than the rest of the company, remote employees can’t easily access a shared corporate card.
 They may have to go through a long process of requesting purchases through a central department or follow the expense reimbursement model.

 These processes lack robust controls, provide a bad employee experience, and slow employees down.

-How can your finance team be employee-centric?
+How can your finance team manage distributed spending?

 Download the ebook:

 Finance teams often lack real-time visibility into the spending that takes place on shared corporate cards.
 Employees spend willy-nilly, and finance only becomes aware of the transactions at the end of the month when the credit card statement comes in.

 This reactive process requires finance to process transactions after money has been spent, rather than adjusting spending as it happens.

 For example, if multiple remote employees need the same software, they might each purchase the tool using personal cards and submit for reimbursement.
 Now, finance has to retroactively issue a reimbursement to both of them.